luxonis/depthai-hardware/docs/source/pages/integrating_depthai_into_products.rst

 - `OAK-SoM-IoT <https://docs.luxonis.com/projects/hardware/en/latest/pages/BW1099EMB.html>`__
 - `OAK-SoM-Pro <https://docs.luxonis.com/projects/hardware/en/latest/pages/BW2099.html>`__

+The main difference between them is in:

+- NOR flash capability, **OAK-SoM does not have NOR flash by default**, while the other two have 1Gbit NOR flash by default (in some iterations 125Mbit is used),
-The main difference between them is NOR flash size (OAK-SoM has 16MB, while the other two have 128MB) and boot modes they support, for example OAK-SoM-Pro also supports SD-card and Ethernet (EEPROM) boot.
+- Boot modes they support, for example OAK-SoM-Pro also supports SD-card and Ethernet (EEPROM) boot.

 OAK-SoM: